Lord Smith of Kelvin

 Keith led the planning and establishment of the British Business Bank from January 2013, and was appointed Chief Executive Officer in December 2013.
-Prior to this, Keith was a Director and Head of Wholly-Owned Investments at UK Financial Investments, joining in 2009 to manage the UK Government’s shareholdings in Bradford & Bingley, Northern Rock and Northern Rock Asset Management.
-Keith joined UKFI from Banco Santander where he was a Director of Sovereign Bancorp in the US, focusing on retail and SME strategy and the integration of Sovereign into Santander.
+Prior to this, Keith was a Director at UK Financial Investments, joining in 2009 to manage the UK Government’s shareholdings in Bradford & Bingley, Northern Rock and Northern Rock Asset Management.
+Keith joined UKFI from Banco Santander where he was a Director of Sovereign Bancorp in the US.
 He was previously Director of Strategy and Planning at Abbey National and a member of the Executive Committee, and also served as Chairman of Santander’s Asset Management and Credit Card businesses in the UK.
 Before joining Abbey in 2004, Keith spent 18 years at LEK Consulting, where he was a partner specialising in financial services.

-Chief Financial Officer and Head of Central Services, Executive Director
+Chief Finance Officer and Head of Central Services, Executive Director

-Christopher is Chief Financial Officer and is also responsible for central functions including HR, IT and Admin.
+Christopher is Chief Financial Officer and is also responsible for central functions including HR, IT, Change and Admin.
 Prior to joining the British Business Bank, Christopher was Head of Banking at UK Financial Investments, where he was responsible for overseeing HM Government’s shareholdings in Lloyds Banking Group, Royal Bank of Scotland and UK Asset Resolution.
 He was also a Non-executive Director at UK Asset Resolution, Bradford & Bingley and NRAM.
-Christopher joined UKFI from UBS, where he gained extensive experience of financial services over nearly 20 years, having provided capital markets and investment banking advice to a range of governments and financial institutions around the world.
-He joined UBS in 1993 and is a qualified accountant.
+Christopher joined UKFI from UBS, where he gained extensive experience of financial services over nearly 20 years.
+He is a qualified accountant.

 Chief Operating Officer, Executive Director

 Patrick joined the British Business Bank as Chief Operating Officer in October 2014.
-He had previously represented the Government’s shareholder interests on its Board.
-Before joining the Shareholder Executive in June 2012, Patrick was a Managing Director of Corporate Finance at JP Morgan Cazenove, having worked at the predecessor firms for almost 18 years.
-During his career Patrick has advised on a broad range of M&A, capital markets and corporate broking assignments for a range of clients in the General Industrial, Energy/Utility, Support Services and Financial Services areas.
-Patrick also spent two years on secondment to the Panel for Takeovers and Mergers.
-During his time at the Shareholder Executive Patrick was involved in assisting with the establishment of The Green Deal Finance Company, the set-up and governance of the British Business Bank as well as work on a range of the companies in the Shareholder Executive portfolio.
+He had previously represented the government’s shareholder interests on its Board.
+Before joining the Shareholder Executive in June 2012, Patrick was a Managing Director of corporate finance at JP Morgan Cazenove, having worked at the predecessor firms for almost 18 years.
+He has broad experience of working with companies which work closely with government including banks, utilities and support services/infrastructure providers.
+During his time at the Shareholder Executive Patrick led the team working on the the set-up and governance of the British Business Bank as well as work on a range of the companies in the Shareholder Executive portfolio.